c-deguzman/photo-app/README.md

-﻿# Book App Epsilon
+﻿# Photo App Zeta
  _by Christopher DeGuzman_

-Book App Epsilon is a web-based voting application.
+Photo App Zeta is a web-based voting application.
 Built with:

   - MongoDB
   - Express
   - React
   - Node

-Application allows users to search and upload books they wish to trade.
-Users are able to create trade requests for other posters.
-Users may respond to their trade requests by either declining (deleting the request) or accepting (removing their book listing and removing all other requests made for the book).
-A user may delete their book listing at any time.

-Big thanks to the publicly available OpenLibrary API and GoogleBooks API for their ISBN services.
+Application allows users to upload and like pictures.
+A user may delete thier uploaded pictures at any time.
+Photos are displayed in a Pinterest Masonry style layout with thanks to Bricks.JS.
+Users are able to login locally and with Twitter, thanks to PassportJS.